Invasive plant species

 Ragweed occurs mainly on road edges, in fields and on dry ruderal areas.
 The most effective method of removal is manual plucking.
 If the plants are removed before flowering, they can be composted, otherwise they need to be sent for incineration.
 Among the established methods of removal is the use of herbicides, but this is acceptable only if the ragweed is widely spread within the permitted amounts of herbicides.

-Pinnatelyy devided leaves of the common ragweed are hairy and soft (photo: M. Podletnik)
+Pinnately devided leaves of the common ragweed are hairy and soft M. Podletnik

 In Goričko Nature park this invasive alien species occur locally: